-Note: Always make a backup before performing complex procedures.
-This ensures that you have a "fall-back" file you can use to get back to where you were when you started.
+Always make a backup before performing complex procedures.
+This ensures that you have a "fallback" file you can use to get back to where you were when you started.

 - Go to File > Copy or Backup File and select Create a copy or template (do not choose Year End Copy for this procedure).

-- Leave all of the settings, including file name and checkboxes, at their default (change nothing on this screen).
+- Leave all the settings, including file name and checkboxes, at their default (change nothing on this screen).
+Simply click Save Copy.

 - After the Copy is complete, choose to Open New Copy.

 - In the New Copy, go to File > Validate and Repair File and select the Validate file option.
 This is to ensure there are no lingering issues with the data in this file.

-- If your issue was with Investment account(s) latency or other data issues with an investment account, be sure to also select Rebuild Lots during this procedure.
+- If your issue was with Investment account(s) slowness or other data issues with an investment account, be sure to also select Rebuild Lots during this procedure.

-- When this process is complete, review the Data_Log.txt for messages pertaining to the quality of your data and resolve any that are advised with instructions you should follow.
+- Review the Data_Log.txt for messages pertaining to the quality of your data and resolve any that are advised with instructions you should follow.
 This may require that you delete, edit, or reenter transactions manually.

 If you've recently upgraded to a new version of Quicken

 If you have purchased and installed a new version of Quicken and there are issues with your data (such as missing or incorrect totals), there may have been a problem with the conversion.
 Try completing the Validate steps above in the prior version first, then convert the file.
 Also, depending on what version of Quicken you're upgrading from, an intermediate version may be needed during the conversion process.
 For more information, click here.